laurogripa/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ### Disabled validators

-After a validator is disabled in the runtime, validators should no longer accept statements from it.
+After a validator is disabled in the runtime, other validators should no longer accept statements from it.
 Filtering out of statements from disabled validators on the node side is purely an optimization, as it will be done in the runtime as well.